 English Wines at the Shed

-We have sold the wines of Barnsole Vineyard for several years now and under the new ownership of Sal and Phil their range is increasing.
-We carry Barnsole Kent Classic (medium dry) and the Red Reserve.
-The white is refreshing and crisp, shows green apple fruit with some pleasing herbal notes and a touch of sweetness.
+We have sold the wines of Barnsole Vineyard for several years now and, under the new ownership of Sal and Phil, their range is increasing.
+We carry the Barnsole Bacchanalia and the Red Reserve.
+The white is refreshing and crisp, shows green apple fruit with some vibrant nettle and herbal notes and a fresh finish.
 The red has plenty of bramble and raspberry fruit, gentle mellow tannins and has a character similar to the reds of the Loire valley.

 Overlooking the Weald of Kent, and lying on the southern scarp face of the North Downs is Westwell Vineyard.
 This estate has been quietly perfecting its wines and experimenting with different styles over the last years and is now excelling in sparkling, dry white and rosé wines.
 We carry a couple of the beautifully crafted wines, the Pelegrim Sparkling and Ortega Rosé.
 The Pelegrim is a fresh, crisp creation with nut, apple and leesy notes, a bright foam and plenty of verve.
 The rosé, a blend of Ortega and Pinot Noir, is vibrant and dry offering a raspberry and cranberry fruit edge to the citrus of the Ortega.